DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 - What type of English qualification do you have? - the answer will be “I do not have a GCSE in [subject] (or equivalent) yet”
 - Are you currently studying for this qualification?
 - Details of the qualification you’re studying for - if they said they’re studying for it
-- Evidence of having [subject] skills at the right level
+- Evidence of having [subject] skills at the right level - if they said they are not studying for it

 We decided to show ‘Are you currently studying for this qualification?’ even if they say ‘yes’ because we think the answer is more than just a way to give details.